Water Glassing Eggs for Storage

 Thanks for reading signature

-A half gallon glass mason jar filled with eggs and a lime mixture
+A half gallon glass jar is filled with water glassed eggs and sitting on a wooden cutting board

 Water Glassing Eggs